 Garmisch is purely a small German town with a relaxed atmosphere, surrounded by nature’s beauty, and therefore is among the top sights of Bavaria.
 Nature lovers and winter sports lovers love this place.
 Garmisch is about 90km from Munich and is also bordered by the beautiful Austrian town of Tyrol.

 Yukti from Travel With Me 247

 One of the oldest cities in Germany, Trier abounds with amazingly preserved Roman ruins.

 One of the original four city gates, the Porta Nigra (the black gate) is available for people to climb throughout it.
 There’s also an amphitheater that can seat almost 25,000 people, Roman baths, and a basilica.

 Moving forward in time, there’s the Hauptmarkt (main square) that was moved inland after Vikings destroyed the original in 882.

 Regardless of history, Trier is a nice place to visit.
 Clean and pretty, with excellent restaurants and pubs.
-Try one of the local specialities, apple wine.
-Really refreshing served with soda water or lemonade.
+Try one of the local specialties, apple wine.
+Really refreshing and served with soda water or lemonade.

-Also, the city’s location in the Moselle Valley, surrounded by vineyards, make it a popular destination with wine lovers.
+Also, the city’s location in the Moselle Valley, surrounded by vineyards, makes it a popular destination with wine lovers.

 Theresa from Adventures in Middle-Aged Travel